WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/dates-times.md

 ### Time zones

 Generally, include the time zone if your documentation influences a global audience.
 Otherwise, avoid using time zones unless absolutely necessary, where excluding them would cause confusion.
+You don't need to include the time zone where the reader's local time is shown automatically.

 Use the following guidelines to express time zones:
 - Capitalize time zones.
 Don't abbreviate them unless absolutely needed.
 - Specify the spelled-out time zone region and then the UTC or GMT offset in parentheses.
 Don't insert spaces around the hyphen (-) or plus sign (+).
   **Examples**